bakagirl/Faramir/README.md

 The simulation uses [Dungeons and Dragons 3rd Edition][] rules.

-I originally implemented it in Python in 2003.
-In 2011, I ported it to HTML5.
+Originally implemented in Python in 2003.
+In 2011, it was ported it to HTML5 by toolness.

 The HTML5 version uses the [Application Cache][] to enable offline use, and has been tested on IE8, Opera, Chrome, Safari, Firefox, and iOS.